our facebook page for additional articles and updates.

 Edibility And Culinary Use

 Younger brackets are edible cooked.
 As they get old they dry out and become inedible.
 This fungus’ claim to fame is its chicken-like fibrous texture.
 The taste is bland but can pick up other flavors that it’s cooked with.
 You can fry, bake or boil chicken of the woods, these cooking methods produce slightly different textures and give you some options for preparation.
+Here is a simple chicken of the woods recipe.

 Chicken of the woods has the ability to inhibit certain bacteria like staph bacteria(Staphylococcus aureus).
 It may also help prevent absorption of nutrients into cancerous cells.